AndrewEllis93/Print-Tuning-Guide/README.md

         - It's normal that they may not run perfectly centered.
 It's usually only an issue if they are rubbing.
 - Loosen the belts, pull the belts over the side of each bearing stack, and ensure that they all spin freely by hand.
 - Try rotating the motors by hand.
 Sometimes a bad motor will be the cause of the resistance.

+### Speeds/Accelerations
+Sometimes layer shifting can occur because you are simply asking too much of your steppers.
+You may be running accelerations or speeds that are too much for your motors to handle.

+- Try turning accelerations down, especially if you are not using input shaper.
+    - Input shaper allows for higher accelerations, not just less ringing.
+- You can try increasing motor currents (closer to the maxumum `run_current` described above).
+- Disable stealthcop.
+- Ensure that you are not running your microstepping too high.
+- #### Determining Your Maximum Speeds/Accelerations
+    - There is a fairly simple test for your maximum speeds and accelerations. \
+     Essentially you will run a macro that throws your toolhead around for a while at maximum speed/accel.
+It homes both before and after, and you simply compare how many microsteps were lost.
+     - Add [this macro](Macros/SPEED_TEST.cfg) to your printer.cfg file:

 ## PLA is Overheating
 - Open the front door at minimum.
 Or take off all the side panels.
 - Use [AB-BN](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Badnoob/AB-BN) or another cooling mod, or: